 This next photograph shows one of two structures that I found with an arch-like design–very nice.
 All of which illustrates the artistic focus of the mid-coast.
 It is loaded with artists and galleries of all sorts.
 I’m not sure if the ocean and mountains attract artists, or they inspire their residents to become artists–perhaps it’s both.
 In any event, it would seem that coasts and mountains are good for our mental health and general inspiration.

 There were so many other fascinating pieces of art work, but there just isn’t room to display them all in this post.
-More of these, along with the best of my growing number of photos, will appear in my online gallery later this fall.

 -From Portland and the mid-coast